COVID-19 Rebuttable Presumption of Compensability Per Governor’s Emergency Order – Know Your Rights

 What Does This Mean for You?

 If you are an employee working in California between March 19, 2020, and July 5, 2020, and you test positive for COVID-19, ultimately there’s a presumption of compensability, meaning it is now presumed that you contracted coronavirus in the workplace.
-It is a rebuttable presumption, however, and your employer or their respective workers’ compensation carrier can rebut that by factual contentions that you got it outside of the workplace.
+It is a rebuttable presumption, however, and your employer or their respective workers’ compensation carrier can rebut that by factual evidence that you got it outside of the workplace.
 We have a unique window of opportunity here where there’s actually a presumption.

 Ultimately, if you or your loved one has tested positive for COVID-19 and has suffered a significant injury or potential disability, and have incurred out of pocket expenses including treatment cost, please give our office a call at 888-Burgis1 (888-287-4471).
 You may be entitled to substantial benefits.
 We’re standing by.
 We have the answers and together we will get through this.